act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 #### Failed example 6

-The element with the semantic role of `list` is [owned by](#owned-by) the first element that references it element through `aria-owns`, which results in the wrong context role.
+The element with the semantic role of `listitem` is [owned by](#owned-by) the first element that references it element through `aria-owns`, which results in the wrong context role.

 ```html
 <div role="tabpanel" aria-owns="id1">